mootools/mootools-core/Docs/Element/Element.Event.md

 #### Notes:

+- `mouseenter` and `mouseleave` events are supported natively by Internet Explorer, Opera 11, and Firefox 10.
+MooTools will only add the custom events if necessary.

 - This custom event just redirects DOMMouseScroll (Mozilla) to mousewheel (Opera, Internet Explorer), making it work across browsers.

 #### See Also: